Results for “community development”

 Michigan's statewide job portal closes after 2.5 years as the Legislature debates new economic development proposals to replace defunded SOAR fund

-April 6, 2026·Michigan Capitol·2 sources - governor
+April 6, 2026·Michigan Capitol·2 sources - development

 Michigan Governor Signs Health Care and Local Development Bills Including Wood Duck as Official State Duck